 TIPS

-#2 Add gradually breadcrumbs, toss and wait for a while to see if there is liquid.
+Add gradually breadcrumbs, toss, and wait for a while to see if there is liquid.
 Then add some more, if needed.
-The goal here is to absorb excessive pumpkin’s liquid that could turn our pie into a mess.
+The goal here is to absorb excessive pumpkin liquid that could turn our pie into a mess.
 Don’t overdo it and make a weird pumpkin bread instead.

-#3 When you add the eggs, make sure that the pumpkin mixture isn’t hot enough to make them an omelet.
+When you add the eggs, make sure that the pumpkin mixture isn’t hot enough.
+Otherwise, you are going to make an omelet/frittata.

-I would definitely serve my savory pumpkin pie with this cabbage salad because, honestly, it would be the perfect meal with a glass of Assyrtiko or Moschofilero white wine.
+Your pie can be an excellent appetizer, or side dish, and you may also serve it as a main dish with this cabbage salad or with Greek salad of course, or with this kind of bruschetta salad.
+Honestly, it would be the perfect meal with a glass of Assyrtiko or Moschofilero white wine.
 Yes!
 Excellent!

 Enjoy, my friends!